Inclusive classroom

-Inclusive Classroom is a term used within American pedagogy to describe a classroom in which all students, irrespective of their abilities or skills, are welcomed holistically.
+Inclusive classroom is a term used within American pedagogy to describe a classroom in which all students, irrespective of their abilities or skills, are welcomed holistically.
 It is built on the notion that being in a non-segregated classroom will better prepare special-needs students for later life.
 In the United States, the Rehabilitation Act of 1973 guaranteed civil rights to disabled people, though inclusion of disabled students progressed slowly until the No Child Left Behind Act of 2001, after which almost half of US students with disabilities were soon in general classrooms.

-This has placed a considerable burden on teachers and school boards, who are often unprepared and suffer from stress and frustration, affecting the success of programs.
+A lack of resources has placed a considerable burden on teachers and school boards, who are often unprepared and suffer from stress and frustration, affecting the success of programs.
 An advocated solution is co-teaching, doubling teaching staff to support an inclusive classroom.

 History of inclusion

 Prior to inclusion

 Prior to the 1970s, most schools in the United States had non-inclusive policies.
 Students with disabilities were often not permitted to attend public schools as it was believed that they were unable to be educated.
 Children who were deaf, blind, or had emotional or intellectual disabilities were instead sent to special facilities or institutions.
 In the late 1960s, almost 200,000 people with significant disabilities lived in state institutions that provided basic needs like food, shelter, and clothing.
 Those students with mild disabilities were segregated from the rest of the school, where only specially trained teachers could teach them.
 It was thought that integrating these students into regular classrooms would cause teachers to invest too much time with them due to their unique educational needs, which would then leave other students with little attention.
 Thus, the presence of students with disabilities was believed to be a burden and a nuisance to the "regular" students.

 A few US states began to pass legislation that allowed, but did not require, school districts to begin educating students with certain types of disabilities.
 However, it was not widespread.
 In the 1950s, Edward H. Stullken, president and member of the Illinois Council of Exceptional Children, began to question the need to segregate students with disabilities from the public schools.
 This soon led to the rise of parent activists who challenged the courts.
 As a result, special education was expanded into public schools.
 After a successful court case in Pennsylvania, the state law was changed to acknowledge that it had the obligation to provide a free, appropriate education regardless of the disability.
 This case eventually led the United States to the 1975 creation of the Education for All Handicapped Children Act (EAHCA), which paved the way for all special education programs.